 “Let food be thy medicine and medicine be thy food.”― Hippocrates

 An important thing to remember about the path to wellness is that it is more than just one thing.
 Self-care is a holistic activity because everything is connected.
-From how you think and feel, how you move your body, to what you eat.
+From how you think and feel and move your body to what you eat.

-What makes eating healthy difficult is that we are surrounded by unhealthy foods: convenience stores, fast-food restaurants, processed foods, and GMOs.
+Eating healthy is difficult because we are surrounded by unhealthy foods: convenience stores, fast-food restaurants, processed foods, and GMOs.
 Even at our grocery stores, there is a large section of food filled with chemicals and sugar and few healthy organic options.

 Nutrition is a significant part of the wellness path because the food we put into our bodies affects our health positively or negatively.
 Therefore, sorting through the misinformation and practicing restraint when passing certain food establishments or certain isles of the grocery store is worth the extra effort.

 Leanna Organics’ wellness tips include eating whole, organic foods and avoiding processed foods and GMOs.
 We also recommend not consuming too much sugar because it upsets the PH balance inside the body and causes dis-ease.
-Eating healthy can seem overwhelming, with all the different options and various opinions.
+Eating healthy can seem overwhelming, with various options and opinions.
 However, committing to eating more fruits and vegetables and eating organic whenever possible is a simple action that most of us can take.

 Eating organic is indeed more expensive.
-However, this is where the self-love that we talked about in the previous section kicks in.
+However, this is where the self-love we discussed in the previous section kicks in.
 When you care for who you are, you care for what goes into your body.
 Therefore, spending 10-30% more to get natural foods expresses love towards self.

 Besides, the cost of being proactive about wellness is offset by less reactive spending in the form of medical bills and poor health.
-And the good news is that, as you eat organic, non-processed foods and regulate sugar intake, your vitality and overall wellness improve.
+And the good news is that your vitality and overall wellness improve as you eat organic, non-processed foods and regulate sugar intake.

 Processed foods with preservatives and GMOs have served the need for quick, inexpensive food that can be mass-produced easily and stored for a long time.
 However, many are starting to understand that cheaper and bigger fruits and vegetables are not necessarily better and that food that can be bought through a drive-through might be a detour from the path to wellness.